-Since last [day of the week], where have you MOST used the skills you learning from the [B3 ] workshops? [programming note: randomize response categories 1 – 5]
+C3.
+Since last [day of the week], where have you used the skills you learning from the [B3 intervention] workshops the MOST? [programming note: randomize response categories 1 – 5]

-Looking for work/at work
+Looking for work/at work [End Survey]

-Dealing with my child
+In dealing with my child [End Survey]

-Dealing with my child’s other parent
+In dealing with my child’s other parent [End Survey]

-Dealing with another adult
+In dealing with another adult [End Survey]

-I did not use skills from workshop
+I did not use skills from workshop [End Survey]

 END SURVEY MESSAGE

 That is the last question we have for today.
-Thank you for your help!!
-Your $5 gift code will be emailed in about a week or texted to you later today.
+Thank you for your help!
+Your $5 gift code will be emailed in the next two days or texted to you later today.

 MODULE D: Not applicable to these sites